SzCsaba01/ShipVoyageManager/README.md

 ### Data Display

 - **Tables**:
-  - Ships, voyages, ports, and visited countries are displayed in tables.
+  - Ships, voyages, and ports are displayed in tables.

 - **Visited Countries Line Chart**:
   - A line chart displays the number of new countries visited each month over the last year, using **Chart.js**.